 Billy has since worked with several other groups: Strangefeather, Nicki Bluhm and the Gramblers, The Titan Ups, Harold Ray Live in Concert, Scary Little Friends and a host of other Bay Area bands and solo artists.
 In this capacity, he has shared Bills with Ronnie Spector, Phil Lesh, Chuck Prophet, The English Beat, The James Hunter Six, and many more.

-In 2012, he stepped out front to lead his own group called “Billy Cramer and Share the Land” which was a power pop/pub rock band he named after his favorite song.
+In 2012, he stepped out front to lead his own group called “Billy Cramer and Share the Land” which was a power pop/pub rock band he named after A favorite song.
 This group recorded a Seven inch Single and gigged throughout Northern California.

 Billy continues to write songs and perform.
-He spent much of 2017 writing and recording his first solo album "Baileyana" (due out in early 2018).
+He spent much of 2017 writing and recording his first solo album "Baileyana" (due out in 2018).